NCAS-VISION/VISION-toolkit-v2-development/README.md

    1. Python version 3.10 or later;
    2. cf-python at a version of minimum of 3.17.0, see https://ncas-cms.github.io/cf-python/installation.html for guidance;
-   3. esmpy at version of minimum 8.7.0, see the 'Optional -> Regridding' sub-section in the installation guidance for cf-python linked above for means to install this (conda/mamba makes it simplest);
+   3. ESMPy at version of minimum 8.7.0, see the 'Optional -> Regridding' sub-section in the installation guidance for cf-python linked above for means to install this (conda/mamba makes it simplest);

+and if you want to do any plotting with the toolkit you will also need:

    4. cf-plot at a version of minimum 3.4.0, see https://ncas-cms.github.io/cf-plot/installation.html for guidance.